mozilla/bigquery-etl/mozfun/event_analysis/create_events_view/README.md

         SELECT clicked_settings_count
         FROM `moz-fx-data-shared-prod`.analysis.{view_name}
         ```
-    2. `events`: The set of events that we want to count.
+    2. `events`: The set of events you want to count.
 Each event has
         a `category` and `event_name`.

 #### Recommended Pattern
 Because the view definitions themselves are not informative about the contents of the events fields,
-we recommend that queries using this view are put immediately after the procedure invocation, and
+it is best to put your query immediately after the procedure invocation, rather than invoking the procedure and running a separate query.
-not run as separate queries.

 [This STMO query](https://sql.telemetry.mozilla.org/queries/75243/source) is an example of doing so.
 This allows viewers of the query to easily interpret what the funnel and count columns represent.